clustertech/cpfs-os/docs/design/10-aim.md

     (see below).
   * For (2), we make the access API light-weight.
 We also allow clients to use caches to improve the system performance.
-Adding these to a low-latency network inter-connect, we would good IOPS.
+Adding these to a low-latency network inter-connect, we would have good IOPS.
   * For (3), we divide the data server into RAID groups.
 Data in each RAID group have redundancy within the group, to protect against the loss of servers.
 The data in each meta-data server and data